Morehead State visits McGlone and Eastern Illinois - WTOP News

 Charleston, Illinois; Thursday, 6 p.m.
 EST

-BOTTOM LINE: Eastern Illinois hosts Morehead State after Macy McGlone scored 23 points in Eastern Illinois’ 67-54 victory over the Tennessee State Tigers.
+BOTTOM LINE: Eastern Illinois hosts Morehead State after Macy McGlone scored 23 points in Eastern Illinois’ 67-54 victory against the Tennessee State Tigers.

-The Panthers have gone 7-0 in home games.
-Eastern Illinois is fourth in the OVC with 29.9 points per game in the paint led by McGlone averaging 4.0.
+The Panthers are 7-0 in home games.
+Eastern Illinois ranks sixth in the OVC with 22.4 defensive rebounds per game led by McGlone averaging 7.8.

-The Eagles have gone 2-6 against OVC opponents.
-Morehead State has a 2-0 record in games decided by 3 points or fewer.
+The Eagles are 2-6 in OVC play.
+Morehead State ranks third in the OVC with 33.3 rebounds per game led by Michelle Ugwah averaging 5.6.

-Eastern Illinois’ average of 4.1 made 3-pointers per game is 3.2 fewer made shots on average than the 7.3 per game Morehead State allows.
-Morehead State has shot at a 40.3% clip from the field this season, 0.5 percentage points less than the 40.8% shooting opponents of Eastern Illinois have averaged.
+Eastern Illinois’ average of 4.1 made 3-pointers per game is 3.2 fewer made shots on average than the 7.3 per game Morehead State gives up.
+Morehead State scores 5.6 more points per game (68.9) than Eastern Illinois allows to opponents (63.3).

-The Panthers and Eagles square off Thursday for the first time in conference play this season.
+The Panthers and Eagles face off Thursday for the first time in conference play this season.

 TOP PERFORMERS: McGlone is averaging 18.1 points, 11 rebounds and two blocks for the Panthers.
-Ella Lune is averaging 0.8 made 3-pointers over the last 10 games.
+Alex Rouse is averaging 10.2 points over the last 10 games.

-Katie Novik is scoring 13.4 points per game and averaging 5.3 rebounds for the Eagles.
-Chrishawn Coleman is averaging 11.4 points and 1.7 rebounds over the last 10 games.
+Katie Novik is shooting 46.8% and averaging 13.4 points for the Eagles.
+Alyssa Berry is averaging 1.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Panthers: 9-1, averaging 66.3 points, 33.9 rebounds, 14.8 assists, 10.5 steals and 3.8 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 58.1 points per game.